Rapptz/discord.py/docs/guide/topics/permissions.rst

 Using permissions within discord.py
 ------------------------------------

-discord.py has two primary ways of interaction with the permissions of a guild or channels:
+discord.py has two primary ways of interacting with the permissions of a guild or channels:

 - :class:`~Permissions` for interacting with general permissions for roles and channels.
 - :class:`~PermissionOverwrite` for interacting with the overwrites on a guild channel.